 First proposed in 1972 by Garth L. Nicolson and S.J.
 Singer, the model explained the structure of plasma membranes.
 The model evolved with time however, it still accounts for the functions and structure of plasma membranes the best way.
 The model describes plasma membrane structure as a mosaic of components which includes proteins, cholesterol, phospholipids, and carbohydrates; it imparts a fluid character on the membrane.

-Chief fabric of this membrane comprises phospholipid molecules that are amphiphilic.
+The chief fabric of this membrane comprises phospholipid molecules that are amphiphilic.
 The hydrophilic regions of such molecules are in touch with the aqueous fluid outside and inside the cell.
-The hydrophobic or the water hating molecules on the other hand are non-polar in nature.
+The hydrophobic or the water-hating molecules on the other hand are non-polar in nature.
 One phospholipid molecule comprises a three-carbon glycerol backbone along with 2 fatty acid molecules associated to carbons 1 and 2, and one phosphate-containing group connected to the third carbon.

 This organisation provides a region known as head to the molecule on the whole.
 The head, which is a phosphate-containing group possesses a polar character or a negative charge while the tail, another region containing fatty acids, does not have any charge.
 They tend to interact with the non-polar molecules in a chemical reaction however, do not typically interact with the polar molecules.